predict-idlab/pyRDF2Vec/CONTRIBUTING.md

 ## Questions or reporting bugs

 Feel free to [open an issue](https://github.com/IBCNServices/pyRDF2Vec/issues/new) in case something is not working as expected, or if you have any questions.
-In order to help you out as good as possible, please try to describe the question/problem as precise as problem.
+In order to help you out as good as possible, please try to describe the question/problem as precise as possible.
 Also try to provide a minimal working example, the operating system you are using and some sample of data in case that is possible.

 ## Improving/extending the code